Ati George Sokomanu

-Ati George Sokomanu, (born George Kalkoa; 13 January 1937) is a Vanuatuan politician who served as the first president of Vanuatu from 1984 to 1989.
+Ati George Sokomanu, (born George Kalkoa; 13 January 1936) is a Vanuatuan politician who served as the first president of Vanuatu from 1980 to 1984 and again from 1984 to 1989.

 Early life

-Born in 1937 in Mele, Sokomanu was educated at Iririki District School in Port Vila and the Lelean Memorial School in Fiji in the 1940s.
+Born in 1936 in Mele, Sokomanu was educated at Iririki District School in Port Vila and the Lelean Memorial School in Fiji in the 1940s.
 An Anglophone, he joined the New Hebrides British National Service as a clerical officer in 1957 and spent almost 20 years in the District Administration.
 After graduating in 1965 with a Diploma in Public and Social Administration, he was promoted to assistant administrative officer.
 He was elected as a member of the New Hebrides Advisory Council in 1969.
 In 1974, he undertook an administrative course at the University of the South Pacific.
 From 1978 to 1979, he was the Minister of Public Administration in the Government of National Unity.
 Elected to the parliament in 1979, he served as Minister of Home Affairs and deputy chief minister in Walter Lini's government.